UNESCO World Heritage Site Tour - 1 Day

 Guide

-• An English-speaking hiking guide for the day.
+• An English-speaking Tour guide for the day.

 Meals

 • Meals are not included.
-You will find local restaurants and teahouses along the trail where you can eat at your own choice and budget.
+You will find local restaurants and hotels along the Tour where you can eat according to your choice and budget.

 Complimentary